© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Mylor churchyard is a scheduled monument protected by Historic England under reference 1015065.
 View the official record →

-The churchyard cross in St Mylor churchyard is a medieval monument of likely twelfth or thirteenth-century origin, situated within the grounds of the parish church in Falmouth, Cornwall.
+St Mylor churchyard cross is a medieval stone cross located in the churchyard of St Mylor Church near Falmouth in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015065.

 Churchyard cross in St Mylor churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015065.